Search API Connector Documentation

 Click here to install the API Connector add-on from the Google Marketplace.

-Part 2: Pull Kraken API Data into Sheets
+Part 1: Pull Data from Kraken to Sheets

 - The output here is pretty confusing, so we need to refer to the documentation to know what it means: